AdobeDocs/target.es-ES/help/c-recommendations/t-create-recs-activity/adding-promotions.md

 1. On the **[!UICONTROL Options]** page, click the **[!UICONTROL Front Promotion]** or **[!UICONTROL Back Promotion]** toggle.

-   The following illustration shows the [!UICONTROL Front Promotion] toggle in the &quot;On&quot; position.
+   The following illustration shows the [!UICONTROL Front Promotion] toggle in the "On" position.

    ![Agregar opciones de promoción principal](/help/c-recommendations/t-create-recs-activity/assets/add_promotion_front.png)